 read and handwrite Arabic;

-demonstrate, in the 4 skills, a familiarity with Arabic vocabulary equivalent to lower A1 level on the CEFR:
+demonstrate a familiarity with Arabic vocabulary equivalent to A1 level on the CEFR:

-demonstrate, in listening and reading, a basic understanding of the main points of standard materials related to basic and familiar topics in everyday life;
+demonstrate a basic understanding of the main points of standard materials in the target language related to basic and familiar topics in everyday life;

-express opinions and exchange information in speaking and writing on topics such as personal experiences, events, travel in the Arab world etc;
+express opinions and exchange information in the target language on topics such as personal experiences, events, travel in the Arab world etc;

-demonstrate, in the 4 skills, an elementary understanding of the life and multiple cultures of the target language countries.
+demonstrate an elementary understanding of the life and multiple cultures of the target language countries.

 The intended generic learning outcomes.
 On successfully completing the module students will be able to:

-communicate ideas clearly in writing and in speaking form;
+communicate ideas independently;

 demonstrate basic intercultural awareness and understanding.